umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Grid-Layout/Settings-and-styles.md

 These settings and styles must be configured by developers when setting up the grid layout data type.

 ### Configuring a custom setting or style
 To add a setting, click the edit settings link.
 This will expand a dialog showing you the raw configuration data.
-This data is in the JSON format and will only save if its valid JSON.
+This data is in the JSON format and will only save if it's valid JSON.

 The settings data could look like this, with an object for each setting: